tpkemme/TVV/README.md

 ### Updating VVV

 Because TVV is a fork of VVV containing a git-subrepo of the VVV Dashboard, you can use TVV as a replacement for VVV while still receiving updates for both repositories.
 Pulling upstream updates from VVV into TVV is very simple.
 First you'll need to add the original VVV repository as an upstream source.
-You'll only need to do these two steps the first time.
+You'll only need to do step one and two the first time.

 1. Navigate to the TVV directory you previously cloned.